AY2526S1-CS2103T-W10-2/tp/docs/UserGuide.md

 | Status         | status/ | Should only be these (case-insensitive): active, inactive                                                                   |

 ### Property Management
-These are prefixes for purely property related commands.
+These are prefixes for purely property related commands.<br>
 Related commands: [`addproperty`](#adding-a-property-addproperty), [`filterproperty`](#filtering-properties--filterproperty)

 | Parameter      | Prefix | Constraints                                                                                                          |